 At least 35 killed in Israeli airstrike on displaced persons camp in Rafah, health ministry says, hours after Hamas fired rockets into Israel

-Palestinian medics told the Associated Press on Sunday that 22 people were killed in an Israeli airstrike in the southern Gaza city of Rafah that hit tents for displaced people.
+Palestinian health workers said Israeli airstrikes in the southern Gaza city of Rafah killed at least 35 people Sunday and hit tents for displaced people in the southern Gaza city of Rafah, with "numerous" others trapped in flaming debris.
 The reported airstrike came hours after Hamas claimed that it fired a barrage of rockets from Gaza toward central Israel as rocket sirens rang for the first time in months in cities like Tel Aviv.

 Gaza's Ministry of Health said in a statement that 35 people had been killed and dozens injured, mostly women and children.
 In light of the attack, the statement said, "the Ministry of Health confirms that never before in history has such a large number of mass killing tools been amassed and employed together in front of the world as is happening now in Gaza," noting the severe shortages of water, food, medicine, electricity and fuel.